Saturday, September 17, 2016

 स होवाच पितरं तत कस्मै मां दास्यतीति

-“Tell me father, (if you are giving away all that you have) then - to whom will I be given to?”
+“Tell me, father, (if you are giving away all that you have) then, to whom will I be given?”
 Nachiketa asked.

-After being asked second time and third time - the father lost his temper and shouted “unto Death I will give thee”.
+After being asked the second time and the third time, the father lost his temper and shouted: “unto Death I will give thee”.

 Nachiketa quietly leaves his palace in search of the house of ‘Death’ to offer himself unto Him.
 When he finally meets with Yama-deva*, the angel or god of death, they end up in a deep philosophical conversation about the purpose and secrets of life and death.

-Before going further with the story of Nachiketa’s meeting and conversation with ‘Death’, let’s pause here and ponder upon what lessons the author of Kathopanishad is trying to teach us so far.
+Before going further with the story of Nachiketa’s meeting and conversation with ‘Death’, let’s pause here and ponder what lessons the author of the Kathopanishad is trying to teach us so far.

 'Rajan Sachdeva'